 If I were a student, I would prefer somebody else to pay the charge for me than have to pay it myself

-One area where the university heads were unanimous, Clifford says, was over loan schemes – all agreed it was the best option to support.
+One area where the university heads were unanimous, Costello says, was over loan schemes – all agreed it was the best option to support.
 If such a scheme isn’t implemented, Costello believes the country has three options.
 The first is that the government “do nothing” and leave the charge as it is.
 This would, according to Costello, leave the government with the option to “pick up the slack or not”.
 Option number two would see the charge remaining an upfront payment but rising in value to “generate extra resources”.
 The third option he envisages is to look at the size of the system as a whole and work out whether it is possible to secure the funds needed through taxation.
 Costello believes that the public would “react very negatively” to the latter option due to the “high demand for higher education”.

 Costello falls back on the “life argument” stating that “the fundamental basis for a possible loan scheme is that there is a strong argument for someone reinvesting in their education proportional to what they have done as a result of their education”.

 He argues that the government’s failure to take a stance on the issues raised by the report of the government’s higher education funding working group, commonly known as the Cassells report, has left bodies like the IUA, who are trying to convince students that a loan scheme is a viable option, in limbo.

 In an interview with The University Times last September, the Minister for Education, Richard Bruton, said Fine Gael were “open to the alternative funding mechanisms that Cassells has talked of, so we don’t come with a closed mind to any of the options”.
 He said he was open to compromise on the options, an idea he has only doubled down on since.
 Rarely a mention of higher education funding goes by without being framed in the language of consensus and compromise.